 Trek vs Specialized Electric Mountain Bikes are two of the most popular electric mountain bike brands.
 They both offer a wide range of models, from entry-level to high-end, so there’s sure to be a bike that fits your needs.
 But which brand is better?

 Trek and Specialized both have pros and cons, but overall, Trek seems to be the better choice.
 Their bikes tend to be more reliable and better built, offering a wider range of models.
 However, Specialized bikes are often cheaper, so they may be the better option if you’re on a budget.
 Follow our post for more details.

 No matter what bike brand you wish to purchase, you need first to decide if you want a hardtail or a full-suspension bike.

 These two different bike types are pretty dissimilar.
-The additional suspension found at the back of a full-suspension bike is the primary distinction.
+The primary distinction is the additional suspension found at the back of a full-suspension bike.

 A front suspension fork will be present in both models.
 Due to the absence of rear shock bouncing, the hardtail bike is simpler to pedal when traveling uphill, whereas the full-suspension bike has considerably greater shock absorption when traveling downhill.

 Due to the lack of a rear shock, hardtail bikes are sometimes regarded as entry-level models.
 In their Marlin and Clipper lines, Trek makes a large number of hardtail bicycles.
 Although the majority of these bikes are intended for beginners, they are also a little more reasonably priced.

 Although Specialized concentrates on the hardtail bike for beginners as well, they also offer a few more sophisticated hardtail alternatives for riders with more experience.

 They have produced the Specialized Hardrock, a highly well-known and well-liked hardtail, for a very long time.
 Its retail cost is only about $500 and it is still being produced today.